CodeDifferently/lecture-slides/lectures/primary-school/3rd-through-5th/intermediate.digital-citizenship/content.md

 -
 #### What is recorded?
-* What is a website that you visit everyday?
 * What search engine do you use?
-* What foods have you ordered online for delivery?
+* Everything that we do online is being recorded and can never be erased.
+* Always be aware of what you post and search for online.

 <img src= "search-engines.jpg">

--
-* Age
-* Race
-* Job
-* Interests